 Bus Safety & Ridership

 All students must be registered to ride the bus.
-Please be sure to complete a bus request form from your child’s school.
+Parents and guardians must complete a bus request form available at your child’s school.
 Students who are not registered to ride the bus will not be transported.
 We ask that students arrive at their bus stops 10 minutes prior to their scheduled pick-up times and keep in mind that traffic flow, road construction or other factors may sometimes cause delays.

 Bus Route Change Request Forms

 Bus route change request forms received after August 9, 2021 will not be implemented for the first day of school.
 Beginning August 11, bus route change requests will be implemented in the order in which they are received.
 During the first several weeks of the new school year, routes will be updated each Monday.
 Thereafter, and throughout the school year, it may take up to five school days to establish bus route changes.

 Ridership status and/or bus stops are subject to cancellation after five consecutive school days of no ridership.
 If your child will be absent from bus service for more than five days and you’d like to keep his or her status active, please notify the school office.
 Students must ride the bus at least once every five days in order to remain active.